View MapView Map

 Free to visit

-The sculpture honours those who were massacred in the Battle of Carlow and who are buried in the Croppy Grave in Graiguecullen.
-It is made of bronze and set on a circular base with fountain.
+The sculpture honours those who died at the Battle of Carlow and who are buried in the Croppy Grave in Graiguecullen.
 The sculpture features a number of macabre skeletons arranged around the tree shaped outline.

-The unveiling ceremony by the Chairman of Carlow Urban District Council Councillor Rody Kelly took place on Saturday June 13th 1998.
+The unveiling ceremony by the Chairman of Carlow Urban District Council Councillor, Rody Kelly, took place on Saturday, 13th June 1998.
 The Liberty Tree is a prominent and well known landmark in the centre of Carlow Town.

 Contact details